 Time for some simple and fun indoor activities for kids and toddlers at home!
 We’ve rounded up here some super engaging and fun activities for boys and girls!
+Perfect for your daily toddler routine and to keep your 2-year-old and 3-year-old busy all day long!
 Spring or summer, fall or winter, rain or shine, these activities are great not only for rainy days.

 We warmed up with some gross motor and simple math activities first, to make learning more fun.
 Then, we practiced our fine motor skills with some crafts and sensory activities and suggested some practical life and simple science activities too.